CS-458/academic-requirements/README.md

 The application is equipped with a set of tools aimed at ensuring all mandatory requirements mandated by UW-Stout are met.
 Such as a requirments side bar with a dynamically updating percentages, this can also be expanded to show more information.

 The application is publicly accessible and free to use.
-Its responsive design makes it accessible on both desktop and mobile devices, providing a modern UI that is optimized for a variety of platforms.
+Its responsive design makes it accessible on both desktop and mobile devices
+(so long as it has access to a mouse), providing a modern UI that is optimized for a variety of platforms.
 ## Development resources
 - The internet